Jones slopes and coarse volume of near-alternating links: Introduction

 \subsection{Near-alternating link}

 Let $G$ be a finite, weighted planar graph in $S^2$.
-For each edge $e$ of $G$ let $\omega_e \in \mathbb{Z}$ be the weight.
-We may replace each vertex $v$ of $G$ with a disk $D^2$ and each edge $e$ with a twisted band $B$ consisting of $|\omega_e|$ right-handed (positive) or left-handed (negative) half twists if $\omega_e>0$, or if $\omega_e<0$, respectively.
+For each edge $e$ of $G$ let $\omega_e \in \mathbb{Z}\setminus 0$ be the weight.
+We may replace each vertex $v$ of $G$ with a disk $\mathcal{D}^2$ and each edge $e$ with a twisted band $B$ consisting of $|\omega_e|$ right-handed (positive) or left-handed (negative) half twists if $\omega_e>0$, or if $\omega_e<0$, respectively.
+See Figure \ref{fig:exneara} for the definition of right-handed and left-handed half twists in this paper.
+Note that this is opposite of the convention where right-handed half twists are negative and left-handed half-twists are positive, see for example \cite{conway}.
 We denote the resulting surface by $F_G$ and consider the link diagram $D = \partial(F_G)$.
-All link diagrams $D$ may be represented as $\partial(F_G)$ for some finite, weighted planar graph $G$.
+Every link diagram $D$ may be represented as $\partial(F_G)$ for some finite, weighted planar graph $G$.

 A \emph{path} in a weighted graph $G$ with vertex set $V$ and a weighted edge set $E$ is a finite sequence of distinct vertices $v_1, v_2, \ldots, v_k$ such that $(v_i, v_{i+1}) \in E$ for $i = 1, 2, \cdots, k-1$.
 We define the \emph{length} of a path $W$ as